awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 #### Shut down Data Wrangler<a name="data-wrangler-getting-started-shut-down"></a>

-When you are finished using Data Wrangler, we recommend you shut down the instance it runs on to avoid incurring additional charges\.
+When you are finished using Data Wrangler, we recommend that you shut down the instance it runs on to avoid incurring additional charges\.
 To learn how to shut down the Data Wrangler app and associated instance, see [Shut Down Data Wrangler](data-wrangler-shut-down.md)\.